Kolyasamsa/frontend-project-44/README.md

 ### description:

 User is shown a random mathematical expression.
-User muneeds to calculate and enter the right answer
+User needs to calculate and enter the right answer

 ### start: